Please enjoy the following excerpt of Kittens, Puppies & Love, Book 2 of the Hope & Hearts from Swan Harbor. Copyright 2020 by Sophie Bartow.

 Those thoughts were ones he rarely allowed, preferring more pleasant ones.
 Such as the bevy of beautiful women the picturesque town offered.

 “All done, Killian?”
-Amy, the office clerk, asked.
+Amy, the day clerk, asked.

 “Thanks, love.”
 He nodded toward the completed pile.
 “You can take those.”